-- Clinical probation (with a Learning Contract established by the clinical instructor) for the associated clinical nursing course (NURS 1010, NURP 1010, NURS 1020, NURP 1020, NURS 2040, NURS 2050, NURS 2060) - The need for remediation initiated by the student\ - The need to take Math Competency Test #2, scheduled by the Lead Teacher (in the ADN program) or Program Director (in the PN program).
+- Clinical probation (with a Learning Contract established by the clinical instructor) for the associated clinical nursing course (NURS 1010, NURP 1010, NURS 1020, NURP 1020, NURS 2040, NURS 2050, NURS 2060) - The need for remediation.
+Students may remediate independently, with their clinical instructor or with a course coordinator during open lab hours. - The need to take a second (and possibly a third) math competency test, scheduled by the Course Coordinator.